-Provide a door in the vehicle skirt having an air inlet opening (Figure 22).
+Provide a door in the vehicle skirt having an air inlet opening (Figure 24).

-Using ductwork (Figure 23).
-The installer must be sure air is available to the top of the generator since air inlets are located at the top.

-By providing an opening in the vehicle skirt and space above the generator for cooling air flow (Figure 24).
+- Using ductwork (Figure 25 on Page 23).
+The installer must be sure air is available to the top of the generator since air inlets are located at the top. - By providing an opening in the vehicle skirt and space above the generator for cooling air flow (Figure 26 on Page 23).
 Recommended clearance above the top of the generator is at least 2 inches.